blackcatacademy/blackcat-kernel-contracts/docs/AUTHORITY_MODES.md

    - `KernelAuthority` verifies signatures + nonce + deadline,
    - then `KernelAuthority` calls the target contract (e.g., `InstanceController`).

+Additionally, `KernelAuthority` implements **EIP-1271** (`isValidSignature`) so it can be used as a signature-validating authority for bootstrap flows (e.g. factory setup authorization) without needing to execute the action itself.

 Properties:
 - Multi-device is enforced by the contract itself.
 - No Safe dependency.